 5 Questions For Donald Trump Ahead Of His Press Conference

 Donald Trump hasn't held a wide-ranging press conference in 167 days.
-That streak is expected to be broken Wednesday morning at 11 a.m.
+That streak is expected to be broken Wednesday at 11 a.m.
 ET, when Trump holds his first news conference since being elected president.

 He'd tweeted 1,601 times in that time, as of midnight Wednesday.